 As you can see, each one was supposed to take anywhere from 3 to 5 minutes, and each one paid out 50 cents.
 You also get ‘5 chances’ for something with each one, though I was not totally sure what that meant at the time.

 Anyway, I decided to go ahead and take the first one.
-I clicked on the ‘Participate’ button, and was taken to a screen that briefly explained it.
+I clicked on the ‘Participate’ button and was taken to a screen that briefly explained it.
 Here, I was able to discover exactly what the ‘5 chances’ thing meant as well.
 If I completed this survey, I would be given 5 chances to win the monthly draw… so that was a pretty cool detail.

 At any rate, I moved forward.

-The first page of the questionnaire basically asked me information about myself.
+The first page of the questionnaire basically asked me for information about myself.
 I was asked about my education, my occupation, what languages I speak, what my ethnicity is, etc.

-I was then taken through several pages of the survey, and ended up answering quite a few questions.
+I was then taken through several pages of the survey and ended up answering quite a few questions.
 I had to answer questions about my parents as well, such as where they were born, etc.

 In total, this survey probably only took 3 minutes, if that.
 It was pretty short, and I earned 50 cents for it.
 I also got 5 chances to win the monthly drawing.